avishekjana-89/flowright/README.md

 ## Global / Local / Testdata variable bindings

-Flowwright supports three variable kinds used in step value substitution:
+Flowright supports three variable kinds used in step value substitution:

 1. Testdata placeholders — replaced when you run a testcase with a dataset.
 Syntax: `{{ datasetNamespace.field }}` or `{{ field }}` for top-level merged fields.
 Implemented in `webapp/utils.py` `substitute_step`.